WordPress/gutenberg/README.md

 Get hands on: check out the [block editor live demo](https://wordpress.org/gutenberg/) to play with a test instance of the editor.

-### Gutenberg Principles
+### Guiding Principles
-[The Gutenberg principles document](/docs/explanations/principles.md) highlights a few principles that are guiding the overall project and shape various development and design decisions.
+[The Guiding principles document](/docs/explanations/principles.md) highlights a few principles that are shaping the overall project and impact various development and design decisions.

 ### Using Gutenberg